epwr/rgene/README.md

 The flags that rgene recognizes are:

-- r : rake
+- r : rake (includes commands to build a gem)
-- a : app (command line app & gem files)
+- a : app (command line app)
 - t : testing framework (rspec)
 - e : easy (no confirm)
 - v : verbose (ask me yes/no to all the main options). error if combined with e